SciLifeLab Serve allows hosting of web applications built with any framework that creates a server listening on ports 3000–9999.

 Why is my app slower on Serve than on my laptop?

 If your app is slower on Serve than on your own laptop, it probably needs to be assigned more resources to function well.
-Get in touch with the us on serve@scilifelab.se and describe your situation.
+Get in touch with us at serve@scilifelab.se and describe your situation.

 I updated the Docker image in the app settings, why do I still see the old version?